jdavredbeard/jira-graph-viz/README.md

 Make sure you have python and pip installed.
 Starting a virtualenv is recommended.

 After cloning the repo:
-- create a `.env` file in the project directory and set a cryptographic key for the Flask-WTF webform with `export JIRA-GRAPH-VIZ-KEY={your-secret-key}`
+- set your Jira api token with `export JIRA_API_TOKEN={your-jira-api-token}`
-- source the `.env` file
+- set your Jira base url with `export JIRA_BASE_URL={your-jira-base-url}` By default, jira-graph-viz pulls data from Atlassian's public service desk jira at https://jira.atlassian.com.
 - `pip install -r requirements.txt`
 - `gunicorn jira-graph-viz`
 - Open `localhost:8000` in browser